Franknjava/TheNightOfTheTentacles/README.md

 * There are some things even tentacles cannot do:
     * Jump to a target outside of a method.
 This is not possible due to the JVM specification.
     * Therefore you cannot jump into or out of a Lambda expression.
 But you can use tentacles within it.
-* The project **SquishyTentacleFun** compiles very slowly (> 15 min.) with older 1.8 JDKs (e.g. 1.8.0_25).
-With latest 1.8 JDK it works fine.
-* The projects cannot currently be compiled with Java 10, because Lombok does not work properly with Java 10.
+* The the ASM version needs to match the JDK version and both projects need to be compiled with the same JDK version.
+The current versions match JDK 23.

 ### Running in an IDE